This article was updated September 26, 2023.

 However, in segments, like fiber to the home and fiber transport, customer demand is making market multiples more prevalent.
 This means the asset-based approach will also continue to be important given industry changes and heavy plant investments required.

-Industry Trends that Could Impact Valuations
+Industry Trends that Could Impact Business Valuation Services

 Service providers often offer different services and programs based on consumer demands, which can impact their company’s value.
-Here are some key trends that could affect your valuation.
+Here are some key trends that could affect your business valuation.

 Carriers constantly look for new and more efficient technologies that enable customers to communicate through voice, video, or a data medium of their choice.
 These technologies include everything from traditional copper and fiber-based wireline services to fixed, mobile, and satellite-based wireless services.